spotify/lingon/README.md

 [![Build Status](https://travis-ci.org/jpettersson/lingon.png?branch=master)](https://travis-ci.org/jpettersson/lingon)
 [![Dependency Status](https://david-dm.org/jpettersson/lingon.png)](https://david-dm.org/jpettersson/lingon)

-A minimal static site generator inspired by Middleman and compatible with gulp plugins.
+Lingon is a minimal "static site generator" with a focus on developer happiness.

 ## Overview

-Lingon is a minimal port of [middleman](http://middlemanapp.com) to the node.js ecosystem.
+Lingon is a tool for building static web apps.
+Our thesis is: following a few conventions is better than writing a lot of configuration.
+We've borrowed this idea from [middleman](http://middlemanapp.com) and Sprockets.
+If you already know these tools you'll feel right at home with Lingon.

-We are specifically targeting the features that are useful when building single page JS apps.
-If you already love middleman and Sprockets but want/need to use node.js, this might be interesting to you.
+Under the hood we use Gulp plugins to do the heavy lifting, leveraging an existing community of great plugins.

-**Features**
+**Key features**

-* Powered by node streams & compatible with gulp plugins
+* Minimal, does not ship with bloat.
 * Sprockets-like "include" directive for file concatenation
 * Uses Gulp plugins as Sprockets-like file processors
 * Built in http server (rebuilds files on browser refresh, no flaky fs watch).
 * Out-of-the box support for Less, EJS & Markdown
 * No DSL - Lingon is configured using plain JavaScript

-## Get it
+## Install

 Add "lingon" to your package.json or:
 ```